rcallaby/Learn-Git/Lessons/Part-06-CI-CD-with-Git-and-Github/ci-cd-git-github.md

 Implement CI/CD pipelines to automate the deployment process.
 CI/CD helps ensure that code changes are thoroughly tested before being deployed to production.
 It also aids in automating versioning and tagging of releases.

 - Step 3: Logging and Error Tracking
-Integrate logging and error tracking tools into your application.
-This enables you to capture and analyze application logs and errors, helping you identify issues in real-time.
+Integrate logging and error-tracking tools into your application.
+This enables you to capture and analyze application logs and errors, helping you identify issues in real time.

 - Step 4: Monitoring Tools Integration
 Integrate monitoring tools like Prometheus, Grafana, or New Relic with your application.
 These tools can provide insights into the performance, resource usage, and health of your application.